NicLandajo/comfy-monitor/PreviewVideoMonitorPro_Manual_v5.2.md

 Below the FPS field is a blue-outlined field.
 This sets what number your first frame displays as.

-*Example: If your video is frame 100-200 of a larger sequence, set this to 100 so the counter shows the correct frame numbers.*
+*Example: If a shot/video is frame 1001-1200 of a larger sequence, set this to 1001 so the counter shows the correct frame numbers.*

 ---